 The center has programs that can help you deal with stress.
 In managing the stress, you will be able to control the appearance of hives on your skin.
 These programs will also help you learn skills that will strengthen your ability to handle stressful situations.
 Other programs address conditions such as anxiety that are stress triggers.

 - ADHD treatment program: ADHD can make you act impulsively.
-The impulsivity can disrupt the normal flow of your daily activities, thus making you feel stressed up.
-Treating it will help manage the stress.
-This is how the program will help you.
+Impulsivity can disrupt the normal flow of your daily activities, thus making you feel stressed.
+Treating it will help manage stress, and this program can help you with that.

 - Residential treatment program: This program enables you to get treatment while you stay at the facility.
 Staying at the facility is beneficial since you are under the care of professionals throughout.

-- Aftercare program: We all need a shoulder to lean on at our lowest moment.
+- Aftercare program: We all need a shoulder to lean on at our lowest moments.
 This program connects you with other recoverees for such support.

 Can stress cause hives?
 The answer is not straightforward.
-Hives can appear for several reasons – stress being one of them.
-Too much stressing can morph into serious mental health issues such as depression.
+Hives can appear for several reasons, stress being one of them.
+Too much stress can morph into serious mental health issues such as anxiety or depression.
 If you or your loved one is experiencing unmanageable stress, it is better to see a doctor before it is too late.
-Contact Oceanfront Recovery through 877.279.1777, and we’ll help you understand and manage your situation.
+Contact Oceanfront Recovery by calling (877) 296-7477 or filling out our online form, and we’ll help you understand and manage your situation.